silvercircle/nvim/doc/configuration.md

 then quit.
 Usually, this should complete without errors unless your system lacks prerequisites like a working GIT installation.

 Note that this is **ONLY** required for a fresh install.
-Once all plugins are started, you can launch Neovim normally without parameters.
+Once all plugins are installed, you can launch Neovim normally without parameters.

 ## Configuring LSP